 Note: If you are running a test with Avocado, and want to measure the duration of a method/function, make sure to enable the debug logging stream.
 Example:

-avocado -- show avocado.app.debug run examples/tests/assets.py pip install line_profiler and then simply mark the desired function with @profile (no need to import it from anywhere).
-Then you execute:
+'''

+avocado --show avocado.app.debug run examples/tests/assets.py

+'''

 Line-profiler

 You can measure line-by-line performance by using line_profiler.
 You can install it using pip: